517: No Such Thing As Julius Caesar's Dad Jokes

 What a name.
 He invented the earliest voicemail.

-Around about the time his brother Alex was born on phones.
+Around about the time his brother Alex was working on phones.
+Yeah, he invented voicemail.

 it was a phonograph cylinder that you recorded your voice onto.
 Yeah.